Stendal: Fire Brigade Museum

 The town also has the Landesfeuerwehrmuseum (Fire Brigade Museum), showing the development of fire fighting and protection from the leather bucket to modern fire engines.

 Other

 Stendal is also part of the Altmark cycle path.
 Information and maps about this cycle path can be had for free from the tourist information office.

-Traffic Connections
+Transportation

 Stendal station is the most important interchange and rail hub in the north of Saxony-Anhalt.
 Located on the Berlin–Lehrte railway and the parallel Hanover–Berlin high-speed railway line, it is regularly served by Intercity and Intercity-Express (ICE) trains.
 Many ICE trains stop in Stendal.
 Berlin can be reached within 40 minutes and Hanover within 50 minutes.

 A direct connection to the German Autobahn network is planned with the extension of the BAB 14 from Magdeburg to Schwerin.

 The nearest inland harbour (River Elbe) is in Tangermünde about 15 kms from Stendal.

-Politics

-Mayor

-The Lord Mayor of Stendal is Klaus Schmotz (born 1952).
-He was elected in 2001 with 74.9% of the votes.
-He was re-elected in 2008 and 2015.

-Local council

-Seats in the town's assembly (Stadtrat) as of 2015 local elections: